EcoMedia/givewith-fe-challenge-01/README.md

 ## Submission

-When complete, you can either create and send a link to a public or private GitHub repository (be sure to add `justin-givewith` as a collaborator if private), or send a ZIP of the completed exercise.
+When complete, you can either create and send a link to a public or private GitHub repository (be sure to add `daobeng` as a collaborator if private), or send a ZIP of the completed exercise.

-Feel free to reach out to [Justin](mailto:justin.travis@givewith.com) with any questions!
+Feel free to reach out to [Daniel](mailto:daniel@givewith.com) with any questions!